bp4mc2/archimate2rdf/README.md

 > `<relationship xsi:type="Assignment">` is mapped to `archimate:assignment`

 An alternative to the stricted naming might be to use the verbalisation, for example: "isAssignedTo".
-Because this would introduce a more complex mapping, it has not (yet) been done.
+Because this would introduce a more complex mapping, we have not done that (yet).

 ### Access types as subproperties
-The Access relationship is a relationship that is further subtypes using an accessType property.
+The Access relationship is a relationship that is further subtyped using an accessType property.
 The most natural way of mapping this to an ontology, is to use subproperties.

 > `<relationship xsi:type="Access" accessType="Read">` is mapped to `archimate:readAccess`